mitnk/cicada/docs/faq.md

 - <del>for fun</del>
 - <del>to learn Rust</del>
-- <del>have a shell that can customize a bit for my own needs</del>
+- <del>have a shell that I can customize a bit for my own needs</del>

 Because we can. ☺

 ### Compare to bash?

-Bash is where most people come from and familiar with.
+Bash is where most people come from and what they are familiar with.
 So cicada is trying to support common cases that bash supports.
 Cicada will only be a "subset" of bash. <del>Currently cicada does not have scripting/function ability.</del>

 ### When will functions get supported in cicada?

-<del>Maybe someday in future, and it won't be complex as bash scriping for sure.</del>
+<del>Maybe someday in future, and it won't be complex as bash scripting for sure.</del>
-Scripting/functions **have been added** since cicada 0.9.7.
+Scripting/functions **have been added** in cicada 0.9.7.

 ### Is cicada POSIX-compatible?

-As the above answers hints, while cicada is trying to be POSIX, but it will not be a fully POSIX shell.
-However, if any command pattern is common and cicada is missing, we could add it.
+As the above answers hints, while cicada is trying to be POSIX, it will not be a fully POSIX shell.
+However, if any command pattern is common and cicada is missing support, we could add it.

 ### Will my bash/zsh scripts continue work in cicada?

-You can invoke scripts with `$ ./my-script.sh` as long as it has the "#!/bin/bash" shebang.
+You can invoke scripts with `$ ./my-script.sh` as long as they have a shebang (`#!/bin/bash`) at the top.
 Or you can always run them as:
 `$ bash my-script.sh`.

 Cicada does not recognize these scripts itself.
 You cannot integrate these